Understanding a customer’s buying cycle is how you can have the right marketing for a successful commerce site.

 For the Preference/Intent stage, leveraging customer testimonials, providing specification sheets and telling your brand story will help push prospects closer to the Purchase stage, which is the perfect time to utilize a PPC ;ad with text that entices them to buy.
 To LeadL them towards Repurchase, you can send monthly newsletters with helpful tips and tricks .
 That way it will keep your brand on the top of their minds.

 Of course, the content you share is fully dependent on the product you offer and the profile of your customers, but there are basic commonalities on how to market in each stage of the buying cycle:

-- Consideration: Once customers find you in search engines, keyword-tailored landing pages are of the essence .
-You can also use comparison charts that highlight key selling points to help you stand out from the competition.
+Consideration: Once customers find you in search engines, keyword-tailored landing pages are essential. .
+You can also use comparison charts that highlight the key selling points to help you stand out from the competition.

 While it’s common for online business owners to always focus on the sale, it’s important to remember that your flock of customers are scattered across the field.
 By herding them through the right gates using your marketing, you’ll be able to enjoy a much more dependable customer pipeline.

 Editor's note: This post was originally published in July 2011 and has been updated for comprehensiveness.

 Originally published Jun 15, 2022 7:00:00 AM, updated June 15 2022